Flutter CTO Report 2024

 Here’s a drawing I sketched out to visualize this process:

-accessibility bridge digression process
+Accessibility bridge digression process

 💡 Accessibility bridge